How to add macOS line-of-business (LOB) apps to Microsoft Intune

 The .pkg file must be signed using "Developer ID Installer" certificate, obtained from an Apple Developer account.
 Only .pkg files may be used to upload macOS LOB apps to Microsoft Intune.
-However, conversion of other formats, such as .dmg to .pkg is supported.
-For more information about converting non-pkg application types, see How to deploy DMG or APP-format apps to Intune-managed Macs.
+To deploy .dmg or .app files, see Add a macOS DMG app to Microsoft Intune.

 - Sign in to the Microsoft Intune admin center.